 - use_regr_cov (Default: False) Whether or not the regression variance should be taken into account for the variance calculations.
 The regression variance is the variance on the regression process itself and is only significant if a low number of model realizations (n_sam_init and base_eval_sam) is used to construct the emulator systems.
 Including it usually only has a very small effect on the overall variance value, while it can slow down the emulator evaluation rate by as much as a factor of 3.
 This value is not required if method == 'gaussian' and is automatically set to True if method == 'regression'.
-This value must be a bool. - poly_order (Default: 3) Up to which order all polynomial terms of all model parameters should be included in

-- the active parameters and regression processes.
+This value must be a bool. - poly_order (Default: 3) Up to which order all polynomial terms of all model parameters should be included in the active parameters and regression processes.
 This value is not required if method == 'gaussian' and do_active_anal is False.
 This value must be a positive integer. - n_cross_val (Default: 5) Number of (k-fold) cross-validations that must be used for determining the quality of the active parameters analysis and regression process fits.
 If this parameter is zero, cross-validations are not used.
 This value is not required if method == 'gaussian' and do_active_anal is False.
 This value must be a non-negative integer and not equal to 1. - do_active_anal (Default: True) Whether or not an active parameters analysis must be carried out for every iteration of every emulator system.
 If False, all potentially active parameters listed in pot_active_par will be active.
 This value must be a bool. - freeze_active_par (Default: True) Whether or not active parameters should be frozen in their active state.
 If True, parameters that have been considered active in a previous iteration of an emulator system, will automatically be active again (and skip any active parameters analysis).
 This value must be a bool. - pot_active_par (Default: None) A list of parameter names that indicate which parameters are potentially active.
 Potentially active parameters are the only parameters that will enter the active parameters analysis (or will all be active if do_active_anal is False).
 Therefore, all parameters not listed will never be considered active.
 If all parameters should be potentially active, then a None can be given.
-This must either be a list of parameter names or None. - use_mock (Default: False) Whether or not mock data must be used as comparison data when constructing a new emulator.
-Mock data is calculated by evaluating the model for a randomly chosen set of parameter values, and adding the model discrepancy variances as noise to the returned data values.
+This must either be a list of parameter names or None.

+use_mock (Default: False) Whether or not mock data must be used as comparison data when constructing a new emulator.
+Mock data is calculated by evaluating the model for a specific set of parameter values, and adding the model discrepancy variances as noise to the returned data values.
+This set of parameter values is either the provided set, or a randomly chosen one if not.
 When using mock data for an emulator, it is not possible to change the comparison data in later emulator iterations.
-This value must be a bool.
+This value must be a bool or a list of n_par scalars (where the values correspond to the sorted list of model parameters).